Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Present Location: At original location, but unfortunately, it's now obscured by a new entrance lobby.

-Orientation: declines slightly west of south
+Orientation: Vertical.
+Declines slightly west of south

 Adornment: The four Seasons